juancarlosjr97/juancarlosjr97/PROJECTS.md

 **Date:** May 2021 - Present
 **Status:** 🟢

-A project supporting the university's Family Law Hub, integrating Directus and Survey.Js with PostgreSQL, developed using Next.js with TypeScript and hosted on DigitalOcean.
+The University's on-campus Legal Clinic provides a free public drop-in service where law students, supervised by experienced solicitors, offer expert assistance.
+This innovative project supports the Family Law Hub and uses advanced technology, including Directus and Survey.js as backend components integrated with PostgreSQL.
+The frontend is built with Next.js and TypeScript, and the entire application is hosted on DigitalOcean, with deployments and automated tests handled through GitHub Actions.

 **Technologies:** Directus, Survey.Js, PostgreSQL, Next.js, TypeScript, DigitalOcean, CI/CD